 On the other hand, the most successful businesses are led by executives and entrepreneurs who understand that discipline and adherence to proven practices are far more important than the latest 25-words-or-less axiom or celebrity sound bite.

 The first of these regular, methodical, disciplined practices is the practice of investing your time in the growth of your business.

-That seems so simple and intuitive that it is hard to believe that its worth the time to describe it.
+That seems so simple and intuitive that it is hard to believe that it is worth the time to describe it.
 Yet, few entrepreneurs dedicate the quality time necessary to methodically grow their businesses.
-Michael Gerber, writing in the book, The E-Myth, coined the best way to describe it – “work on the business not in the business.”
+Michael Gerber, writing in the book, The E-Myth, coined the best way to describe it – “work on the business, not in the business.”
 In other words, invest quality time focused on making your business better instead of being sucked into the day-to-day transactions of the business.

 The more common approach is to do just the opposite – be so consumed with the day-to-day transactions and the ebb and flow of the business that you don’t invest quality time in the systems and people necessary to develop a better business.
 You find yourself so invested in the trees that you don’t recognize the forest.

 I’m reminded of something a mentor once said to me.
 Ned, the best manager I ever worked for, commented to me: